The Key to Building Muscle

 How Much Rest Do You Need?

 But rest isn't just about taking a break between sets or skipping a workout day.
-It's also about understanding the signals your body sends you.
 Feeling consistently fatigued, experiencing prolonged muscle soreness, or noticing a plateau in your progress?
-These could be signs you're not giving yourself enough time to recover.

 Active Recovery Techniques

-Low-Intensity Cardio: Activities like walking, swimming, or cycling at a low intensity help increase blood flow to the muscles, delivering more oxygen and nutrients needed for repair.
+Activities like walking, swimming, or cycling at a low intensity help to the muscles, delivering more oxygen and nutrients needed for repair.

 Stretching and Mobility Work: Incorporating dynamic stretching or yoga can improve flexibility, reduce muscle tightness, and enhance recovery.